-North Korea Compares Trump to Adolf Hitler, Claims President Bent On ‘World Domination By Military Means’
+North Korea Compares Trump To Adolf Hitler, Claims President Bent On ‘World Domination By Military Means’

-North Korea stepped up its harsh rhetoric against President Donald Trump again this week, this time opting to compare him to the most hated man in history — Adolf Hitler.
+North Korea stepped up its harsh rhetoric against President Donald Trump again this week, this time opting to compare him to the most hated man in history, Adolf Hitler.
 Trump’s key policies, they said, could be likened to “Nazism in the 21st century” and that the businessman-turned-president had intentions to rule the world by “military means.”

 The KCNA (Korean Central News Agency), the official news agency of the Kim Jong-Un regime, continued its war of words with the Trump administration this week, according to the Daily Mail, accusing President Donald Trump of emulating Adolf Hitler and pursuing world domination through military might, exemplified by his insistence on adhering to an “America first” doctrine.
-(This was Trump’s mantra throughout his campaign for the presidency and, as the Mail pointed out, stated in his inaugural address: “From this moment on, it’s going to be America first.”)
+(This was Trump’s mantra throughout his campaign for the presidency and, as the Mail pointed out, stated in his inaugural address, “From this moment on, it’s going to be America first.”)

 “The ‘American-first principle’… advocates the world domination by recourse to military means just as was the case with Hitler’s concept of world occupation.”